Lithuania: Law and law enforcement

-Lithuania, after breaking away from the Soviet Union, had a difficult crime situation, however, the Lithuanian law enforcement agencies fought crime over the years, making Lithuania a reasonably safe country.
+After breaking away from the Soviet Union, Lithuiana had a difficult crime situation, however, the law enforcement agencies fought crime over the years, making Lithuania a reasonably safe country.
 Crime in Lithuania has been declining rapidly.
-Law enforcement in Lithuania is primarily the responsibility of local Lietuvos policija (Lithuanian Police) commissariats.
+Law enforcement is primarily the responsibility of local Lietuvos policija (Lithuanian Police) commissariats.
 They are supplemented by the Lietuvos policijos antiteroristinių operacijų rinktinė Aras (Anti-Terrorist Operations Team of the Lithuanian Police Aras), Lietuvos kriminalinės policijos biuras (Lithuanian Criminal Police Bureau), Lietuvos policijos kriminalistinių tyrimų centras (Lithuanian Police Forensic Research Center) and Lietuvos kelių policijos tarnyba (Lithuanian Road Police Service).

 In 2017, there were 63,846 crimes registered in Lithuania.
 Of these, thefts comprised a large part with 19,630 cases (13.2% less than in 2016).
 While 2,835 crimes were serious and very serious (crimes that may lead to more than six years imprisonment), which is 14.5% less than in 2016.
 In total, 129 homicides or attempted homicide occurred (19.9% less than in 2016), while serious bodily harm was registered 178 times (17.6% less than in 2016).
-Another problematic crime contraband cases also decreased by 27.2% from 2016 numbers.
-Meanwhile, crimes in electronic data and information technology security fields noticeably increased by 26.6%.
-In the 2013 Special Eurobarometer, 29% of Lithuanians said that corruption affects their daily lives (EU average 26%).
-Moreover, 95% of Lithuanians regarded corruption as widespread in their country (EU average 76%), and 88% agreed that bribery and the use of connections is often the easiest way of obtaining certain public services (EU average 73%).
-Though, according to local branch of Transparency International, corruption levels have been decreasing over the past decade.
+Another problematic crime contraband cases also decreased by 27.2% from 2016.
+Meanwhile, crimes in electronic data and information technology security fields increased by 26.6%.
+In the 2024 Special Eurobarometer, 24% of Lithuanians said that corruption affects their daily lives (EU average 27%).
+Moreover, 83% of Lithuanians regarded corruption as widespread in their country (EU average 68%), and 78% agreed that bribery and the use of connections is often the easiest way of obtaining certain public services (EU average 63%).

-Capital punishment in Lithuania was suspended in 1996 and fully eliminated in 1998.
-Lithuania has the highest number of prison inmates in the EU.
-According to scientist Gintautas Sakalauskas, this is not because of a high criminality rate in the country, but due to Lithuania's high repression level and the lack of trust of the convicted, who are frequently sentenced to a jail imprisonment.
+Capital punishment in Lithuania was suspended in 1996 and eliminated in 1998.
+Imprisonment rate in Lithuania is among the highest in the EU, although it has decreased by nearly half between 2013 and 2023.
+According to scientist Gintautas Sakalauskas, the high imprisonment rate is not because of a high criminality rate in the country, but due to Lithuania's high repression level and mistrust in the society.